The following is the first in a two-part series regarding the upcoming new edition of Dungeons & Dragons, dubbed ‘D&D Next’.

 ‘4E’: The failure of Wizards of the Coast?

-In just a few short weeks, Gen Con 2013, the largest annual convention for hobby and roleplaying game publishers and players, begins.
+Dungeons and Dragons 5th Edition has reign the RPG Domain, partner it up with inkarnate, the best cartography tools that would blast your gameplay experience away.
+In just a few short weeks, Gen Con 2013, the largest annual convention for hobby and roleplaying game publishers and players, begins and thousands of attendees will be breaking out their D&D dice.

 One item guaranteed to generate buzz with attendees is the first public unveiling of the newest Dungeons & Dragons (D&D) rules set, currently dubbed ‘D&D Next’.